TonyRipa/PlaceValue/README.md

 SparseMultinomial2 then formats SparsePlaceValue2's result as 2x.

-SparsePlaceValueRational
+SparsePlaceValue
 ------------------------
-<i>SparsePlaceValueRational.js</i> is a data-type optimized for sparse PlaceValues.
-Whereas, SparsePlaceValue1 can handle 1D situations such as 1E2, and SparsePlaceValue2 can handle 2D situations such as 1E2,3 , SparsePlaceValueRational can handle an arbitrary number of dimensions such as 1E2,3,4 .
+<i>SparsePlaceValue.js</i> is a data-type optimized for sparse PlaceValues.
+Whereas, SparsePlaceValue1 can handle 1D situations such as 1E2, and SparsePlaceValue2 can handle 2D situations such as 1E2,3 , SparsePlaceValue can handle an arbitrary number of dimensions such as 1E2,3,4 .
+SparsePlaceValue accepts Rational, Complex, or RationalComplex digits.

-SparseMultinomial
+SparsePolynomial
 ------------------------
-<i>SparseMultinomial</i> is a data-type optimized for sparse Multinomials; an application of the SparsePlaceValueRational datatype.
+<i>SparsePolynomial</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValue(Rational) datatype.

-If SparseMultinomial wants to calculate (x+y)*z, then it asks SparsePlaceValue to calculate:
+If SparsePolynomial wants to calculate (x+y)*z, then it asks SparsePlaceValue to calculate:

 (1E1 + 1E0,1) * 1E0,0,1 = 1E1,0,1 + 1E0,1,1

-SparseMultinomial then formats SparsePlaceValue's result as x*z + y*z.
+SparsePolynomial then formats SparsePlaceValue's result as x*z + y*z.

 SparsePlaceValueRatio
 ------------------